Rise 360: How to Use Knowledge Check Blocks

 Article Last Updated

 We love quiz lessons, but sometimes, you need to check in with your learners to see if they’re really paying attention.
 Or you want them to apply their new knowledge right away to reinforce retention.
 That’s where ungraded knowledge check blocks come in.
 Watch this video to see how they work, then check out the instructions below for details.

-To insert a knowledge check block, click the plus sign that appears when you mouse-over the boundary between blocks and select a question type from the Knowledge Check category in the sidebar.
+To insert a knowledge check block, click the insert block icon that appears when you mouse-over the boundary between blocks and select a question type from the Knowledge Check category in the sidebar.
 There are four types of knowledge checks to choose from to test your learners’ mastery.